pnkfelix/presentations/monartist-padl-2017/src/slides.md

   paper describes `maybe`, a way to collapse a `step` and an `end` into one rule.

+* A $⟨rendering⟩$ can also inject other attributes onto the path;
+  a local character can cause a global effect.
+  Allows e.g. `-=---=---=-` to show up as a dashed line.

 * Many rules often need to refer to the same set of characters.
   The DRY principle means that we should be able to identify such sets via a name: Variable Binding!